Language Servers

 the TexLab wiki ↗.

-Everything under the texlab
+Everything under the texlab key goes under

-(or possibly language.config.texlab
+language-server.texlab.config.texlab (or possibly language.config.texlab on

 older releases).
-For instance, setting the texlab.build.onSave
+For instance, setting the texlab.build.onSave property to

-(as per the
+true (as per the

 TexLab wiki ↗)

-is achieved with the above languages.toml
+is achieved with the above languages.toml.

 Lean 3